sasiqwerty/Mind/Session 30 PSM 1.md

 - Device CALs : Device CALs are for every device accessing the server, suitable for shared devices across work shifts.
 - User CALs : User CALs are for every user accessing services on the server, ideal for employees using multiple or unknown devices.
 Until 2016 per user license was free.
 2019 severs have a different style of installation for PSM

+PSM application users have to be at the domain level when the [[Privileged Session Manager|PSM]] is installed on a Windows 2019 machine and working with a RDS CAL per-user license.
+(This also extends the sessions beyond one hour.)

 #### How to Setup the License for RDS?